White Hair, Don't Care: Taking Care of the Hair You Have

 Embrace your white hair confidently with these hair care tips!

 Style icon Jenna Lyons proudly flaunts her streaks of white hair in photos and thinks they’re cool.
 Meryl Streep’s white-and-gray ‘do was iconic in The Devil Wears Prada, and now the award-winning actress is rocking the look in real life.
 Even our Filipino celebrities like Dawn Zulueta, Carmina Villaroel, and Judy Anne Santos have learned to embrace and love their “uban.”
-While some women like to color their hair, which is perfectly okay, embracing your natural white hair is an awesome way to celebrate and own your unique beauty.
+While some women like to , which is perfectly okay, embracing your natural white hair is an awesome way to celebrate and own your unique beauty.

 Why Does Hair Turn White, Anyway?